 - Don’t buy flowers – If this is your first Valentine’s Day together, you might have to splurge.
 But if you and your significant other share financial goals and priorities, you should be able to agree that overspending on flowers is a bad idea.
 (Buy them on February 15 instead.)

 - A little (chocolate) goes a long way – I haven’t seen (in stores or in articles) anything indicating that the price of chocolates spikes the way the price of roses does at Valentine’s Day.
 So I see nothing wrong, financially speaking, with indulging your sweet tooth.
 But buy a few individual premium pieces (some gourmet chocolate-dipped strawberries would be fabulous) and leave it at that – your wallet and your waistline will thank you.

 - Get creative – Over the years, I’ve picked up some great ideas from The Dollar Stretcher.
-One was to cut out 50 or so little hearts, write “I love you because (fill in the blank) ” and hide them in all sorts of places for Marc to find (like in his shoes).
+One was to cut out 50 or so little hearts, write “I love you because (fill in the blank) ” and hide them in all sorts of places for my husband to find (like in his shoes).

 - Get Romantic – Many, if not most, of the tips at TheRomantic.com require little or no money to execute.